Arthur-Milchior/anki-full-search/README.md

 # Search in all fields
 ## Rationale
-One strange limitation of anki is that searching some text in the browser sometime fails.
-More precisely, it fails when a part of the string/word contains some formatting (bold, italic, underline...).
-Unless the word searched is in the «search field», in which case the search succeed.
+One strange limitation of anki is that searching in formatted text sometime fails.
+More precisely, it fails when only a part of the searched word or sentence contains some formatting (bold, italic, underline...).
+Unless the word searched is in the «search field», in which case the search succeeds.

 This add-on's allow to search in any field as in the search field.
 There is a cost, the search column of the browser will contains